tawneeh/sleigh-budget/WorkLog.md

 * 2:38 - Review adding a Signin component, client side routing, and Firebase Authentication

 * 3:55 - My 'Add a Gift' button no longer does anything.
 No error messages...

+* 4:34 - 'Add a Gift' bug is fixed!
+However, editing a gift is not working